Liberation (play): Reception

 The play received widespread acclaim from critics.
 Sara Holdren of Vulture praised it as "the best play I've seen this season", lauding how it "balances the intensely personal and the broadly civic, the ethical and the theatrical, with extraordinary rigor and grace".

 The Week remarked that the play "takes an old form and shakes it like a freshly laundered sheet in the breeze", singling out the cast's performances in a "growing wave of charisma, camaraderie, tenderness, and tension".

-The Wrap declared that "2025 has already delivered its first great new play", commending Wohl's deft mixture of sobering, funny, provocative, and "totally engaging" elements, and noting her narrator is "even more direct and efficient ... than the Stage Manager in 'Our Town.
+The Wrap declared that "2025 has already delivered its first great new play", commending Wohl's deft mixture of sobering, funny, provocative, and "totally engaging" elements and noting her narrator is "even more direct and efficient ... than the Stage Manager in Our Town".

 Some reviewers offered more reserved praise.
-Rachel Graham of TheaterMania observed that while the play did create "multidimensional characters and deftly balances a personal story with the history of the women's movement", ultimately "the landing doesn't quite stick", though "there's enough to keep the thoughtful Liberation in the air throughout its two-and-a-half hours".
+Rachel Graham of TheaterMania observed that while the play does create "multidimensional characters and deftly balances a personal story with the history of the women's movement", ultimately "the landing doesn't quite stick", though "there's enough to keep the thoughtful Liberation in the air throughout its two-and-a-half hours".